JetBrains/ring-ui/packages/ring-ui-generator/README.md

 ## Ring UI generator

-Yeoman generator to create Ring UI React app, React component, or Hub widget
+Yeoman generator to create a Ring UI React app, a React component, or a Hub widget

 ### Commands